dannsam/xenko-docs/manual/scripts/public-properties-and-fields.md

 ![Public property appears in the property grid](media/scripts-in-xenko-change-value-public-property.png)

 >[!Note]
->As a general rule, getters and setters should do as little as possible.
+>As a general rule, if you want to display the property or field in Game Studio, getters and setters should do as little as possible.
 For example, the getter or setter shouldn't try to call methods or access Xenko runtime API.

 >The following code will create problems, as it tries to access `Entity.Components`, which is only available at runtime: